|

 In fact, some decided Elizabeth was illegitimate altogether and Mary

-was the true queen.
+was the true queen of England.
 Henry II of France saw it that way and

 claimed the English throne for Mary.